 Skip to main content

-Partying is also safe, but as most of the criminals target the party district (Jewish Quarter, VII. district) it’s wise to be more cautious than usual.
+Nightlife in Budapest is also safe, but as most of the criminals target the party district (Jewish Quarter, VII. district) it’s wise to be more cautious than usual.

 Is Budapest safe?